EdinburghNLP/csi-corpus/README.md

 (sentence-level).

-If you would like to obtain the visual and auditory features used in this work please email l.frermann@ed.ac.uk.
+If you would like to obtain the visual and auditory features used in this work please email lea.frermann@unimelb.edu.au.
 Please note that in order for us to make these available to you, you must purchase the CSI:Crime Scene Investigation DVDs (seasons 1-5) which are available on sites like
 Amazon and eBay.